 When we turned off the road and gained the dirt climb to the pass rain fell eagerly.
 We scurried into our full rain kits, and with no obvious cover nearby, we pedaled through the pelting storm.
-What could we do, but laugh?
+What could we do?
 We had made our decision, and were executing it.
 If the storm continued to worsen, we’d find a place in the trees to hunker down for the night. if it let up, we’d keep riding.
 Such is the life of a bikepacker.

 Summer squalls do not last long.
 Not always.
 And this one moved on impatiently.
 The wet trees still dripped with rain when the sun set over the Collegiate Peaks.
 Winter snow bounced off the summer light.
 Sticky clouds clung to the peaks, reluctant to move on with the storm.

 “This is why we do this!”
 Ty said.